sdargoeuves/ipf-siteSeparation/README.md

 ## GREX

-To use *regex* instead of hostname inside the rules which will be generated, this script is using the tool [GREX][grex_github]
+There is an option to generate *regex* based on the hostnames, instead of just using hostname in the rules for the site separation.
-For this option to work, you need to have grex installed.
-You can follow the instruction [here][grex_install]
+> `GREX` is required for this option to work
+> To install, you can follow these [instructions][grex_install]

+[Find more information about GREX] [grex_github]

 ## Help